YADengUU/trio-analysis/README.md

 ## Extra notes for the report

-You've made it to experience finding a *single synthetic de-novo mutation*.
 To make the project report more approachable and with depth, in addition to the workflow diagram and a little emphasis on techniques for efficiently using the HPC, there may be something to consider about:

 #### Visualizing your finding